SWIFTSIM/emulator/docs/source/emulator_analysis/index.rst

-sometimes usefull to see if there are any individual model that has similar values. `find_closest_model` takes a dictionary of input values and finds the training model that is cloests to those values.
+sometimes usefull to see if there are any individual model that has similar values. `find_closest_model` takes a dictionary of input values and finds the training model that is closets to those values.

 .. code-block:: python